AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/creating_a_connector_tutorial/ACP_salesforce_connector_tutorial.md

 `{SALESFORCE_PASSWORD}`: Your password for Salesforce CRM.
 `{SALESFORCE_SECURITY_TOKEN}`: Your security token for Salesforce CRM.

-#### Response
+##### Response
 ```JSON
 [
   "@/accounts/{ACCOUNT_ID}"
 ]
 ```

 `{ACCOUNT_ID}`: Copy this account ID.
-You will use this value in future steps by referring to it as {ACCOUNT_ID}.
+You will use this value in future steps.

-#### 2.2.2.
-Create Catalog Connection Entity
+#### 2. Create a Catalog Connection entity

 With an account ID, you can now create a Salesforce Catalog connection entity.
-In this request you will identify when the ingestion starts (`"ingestStart"`), and the frequency for ingestion to occur (`"frequency"`).
+In this request, you will identify when the ingestion starts (`ingestStart`), and the frequency for ingestion to occur (`frequency`).

-In the following request, you will enter the default value for daily ingestion and its frequency.
+In the example request, you will enter the default value for daily ingestion and its frequency.

-#### Request
+##### Request
 POST /connections

 ```SHELL